survivejs/react-book/manuscript/getting_started/03_deleting_notes.md

 ![Lifecycle methods](images/lifecycle.png)

 Understanding how `props` and `state` work is important.
 Component lifecycle is another key concept.
 We already touched on it earlier, but it's a good idea to understand it in more detail.
 You can achieve most tasks in React by applying these concepts throughout your application.
-React provides the following lifecycle hooks:
+React provides the following lifecycle methods:

 * `componentWillMount()` gets triggered once before any rendering.
 One way to use it would be to load data asynchronously there and force rendering through `setState`.
 * `componentDidMount()` gets triggered after initial rendering.
 You have access to the DOM here.
 You could use this hook to wrap a jQuery plugin within a component, for instance.